 Regulation 40

-Prevention of corruption
+Anti-bribery and anti-corruption

-1. A Contractor shall not offer, promise or provide any gift, reward, favour undue advantage]to do so, directly or indirectly, to:
+1. An applicant or Contractor shall not, directly or indirectly offer, promise or provide any gift, reward, favour, undue advantage or any other benefit of value, to:

 (a) any officials, agents, employees or contractors or subcontractors of the Authority; or

-(b) other individuals acting under the auspices of the Authority;
+(b) any individual acting under the auspices of the Authority;

 to induce such persons to act contrary to their duties under the Rules of the Authority, or to reward them for any such acts undertaken or refrained from.

-1. bis A Contractor shall not offer, promise or provide any gift, reward, favour or undue advantage, nor attempt to do so, directly or indirectly, to the Authority, to procure a benefit to which it would not be entitled.
+1. bis An applicant or Contractor shall not offer, promise or provide any gift, reward, favour or undue advantage, directly or indirectly, to the Authority, to procure a benefit to which it would not be entitled.

+1. ter An applicant or Contractor will not attempt any of the actions described in paragraphs 1 and 1bis above.

-1. ter A Contractor shall not encourage, instruct, procure or condone another person providing gifts, rewards, favours or undue advantage as referred to in paragraphs 1 and 1.bis above on behalf of the Contractor or for the Contractor’s benefit.
+1. quat An applicant or Contractor shall not encourage, instruct, authorise, procure, facilitate or knowingly permit another person providing gifts, rewards, favours, undue advantage or any other benefit of value as referred to in paragraphs 1 and 1.bis above on behalf of the applicant or Contractor or for their benefit.

-1. quat.
-In respect of activities in the Area, Contractors shall prepare and publish an anti- bribery and anti-corruption policy setting out how they assess and manage corruption risk, including how they collect and take risk-based steps to use beneficial ownership data of joint venture partners, subcontractors and suppliers in their process.
+1. quin.
+In respect of activities in the Area, applicants and Contractors shall prepare, maintain, and publish an anti- bribery and anti-corruption policy that sets out how corruption risks are identified, prevented assessed, and managed in relation to activities in the Area.
+Such policy shall include, inter alia:

+(a) due diligence procedures for joint venture partners, subcontractors, and suppliers;

+(b) measures to identify and disclose the beneficial ownership of entities participating in the Plan of Work;

+(c) internal reporting mechanisms and protections for whistleblowers; and

+(d) training and compliance programmes for personnel involved in activities in the Area.

+(e) periodic risk assessments and internal audits of anti-corruption controls related to activities in the Area;

+(f) clear procedures for reporting suspected corruption to the Authority and to the Sponsoring State without delay, including procedures to disclose payments made in connection with activities in the Area to any public authority, including royalties, fees, bonuses or other payments;

+(g) record-keeping requirements ensuring that all relevant financial and contractual documentation related to activities in the Area is retained for a period determined by the Authority for the purpose of compliance verification.

-2. The Contractor shall adhere to the anti-bribery and anti-corruption provisions of the jurisdictions of which the Contractor is a national and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws.
+2. The applicant or Contractor shall adhere to the anti-bribery and anti-corruption provisions of the jurisdictions to which it is subjected and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws.

-3. The obligations under paragraphs 1, 1.bis, 1.ter and 1.quat are fundamental terms of the Exploitation Contract for the purpose of regulation 103.
+3. The obligations under paragraphs 1, 1.bis, 1.ter and 1.quat and 1. quin are fundamental terms of the Exploitation Contract for the purpose of regulation 103.

-3. bis The Secretary-General, an Inspector, or a Sponsoring State shall notify the Compliance Committee immediately if it becomes aware of any circumstance it considers contravenes this regulation or which would be likely to do so.
+[3. bis The Secretary-General, an Inspector, or a Sponsoring State shall notify the Compliance Committee immediately if they have reasonable grounds to conclude that a breach of this regulation may have occurred or is likely to occur.
 The Secretary-General or an Inspector, as applicable, shall also send such notification to the Sponsoring State or States.
 The Sponsoring State or States shall cooperate with the Authority and consider any further action in accordance with applicable domestic laws.
+Nothing in this regulation shall prevent other persons or entities from bringing such circumstances to the attention of the Compliance Committee.